-and a PM $\pi$ -pulse, the analog of a Hahn echo can be created during SL (Wili et al., 2020).
-The refocused SL coherence is read out by a third PM $\pi/2$ -pulse that realigns the magnetization with the SL field, which can be refocused with a bare state echo (see Fig. 3 (a)).
-We monitored the refocusing of SL coherence by variation of the delay $\tau_2$ between the refocusing (PM2) and read-out pulse (PM3).
-The SL pulse length was kept constant by simultaneous variation of $\tau_3$ .
-For $\tau_2 = \tau_1 = 3 \mu s$ , refocusing was observed as a strong echo (Fig. 3 (c)), which indicates that PM experiments are feasible under W-band experimental conditions, i.e., weaker MW pulses and considerable offset contributions.
-In addition to this, weak signals (Fig. 3 (c), asterisks) whose position depended on the length of the delay $\tau_0$ were observed.
-According to Wili et al. (2020), these are caused by incomplete preparation of the coherent state $S{u'}$ , leaving spins with residual $S{z'}$ components unaligned with the spin lock field.
+out by a third PM $\pi/2$ -pulse that realigns the magnetization with the SL field, which can be refocused with a bare state echo (see Fig. 2 (a)).
+We monitored the refocusing of SL coherence by variation of the delay τ_2 between the refocusing (PM2) and read-out pulse (PM3).
+The SL pulse length was kept constant by simultaneous variation of τ_3 .
+For $\tau_2 = \tau_1 = 3 \mu s$, refocusing was observed as a strong echo (Fig. 2 (c)), which indicates that PM experiments are feasible under W-band experimental conditions, i.e., weaker MW pulses and considerable offset contributions.
+In addition to this, weak signals (Fig. 2 (c), asterisks) whose position depended on the length of the delay τ_0 were observed.
+According to Wili et al. (2020), these are caused by incomplete preparation of the coherent state $S{y'}$, leaving spins with residual $S{z'}$ components unaligned with the spin lock field.